 The Fellow Stagg EKG is really designed exclusively for the pour over and soft brew enthusiast.
 It is a kettle that seeks to find the balance between minimum complexity and maximum functionality.

 We have now owned a Fellow Stagg EKG for around 6 months, and this is our in depth review of our experience with this electric pour over kettle.

 Fellow Stagg EKG – The Overview

-The Fellow Stagg EKG is an advanced electric gooseneck kettle that is designed primarily for pour over coffee brewing.
+The Fellow Stagg EKG is an advanced electric kettle that is designed primarily for pour over coffee brewing.
 As with many other Fellow products it is minimalist and smooth in look, has been carefully designed, and comes with a rather hefty price tag.
-Some of the key features of the Fellow Stagg EKG include variable temperature control, the ability to hold water at a given temperature for up to an hour, a LCD screen which can be used in various ways, and of course a well designed gooseneck spout for care and precision for pouring.
+Some of the key features of the Fellow Stagg EKG include variable temperature control, the ability to hold water at a set temperature for up to an hour, a LCD screen which can be used in various ways, and of course a well designed gooseneck spout for care and precision for pouring.

 Fellow Stagg EKG: The In Depth Review

 Often the first thing people notice about the EKG is that it is simply a beautiful electric kettle.
 There is no getting around the fact that with its minimalistic design, smooth curves, and matte colors, it simply looks amazing.
 This is something that can be seen across the entire range of Fellow products but particularly shines in the EKG.
 Everything about this kettle screams elegance.

 In fact, the Fellow Stagg EKG won the 2018 Red Dot Design award.
 And this is worth noting.
 It is a trend that has been growing in the specialty coffee industry that both form and function matter.
 That good specialty coffee equipment should both excel in its intended purpose and also be a pleasure to use.
 You only need to look up ‘coffee nook’ on Instagram to see that the aesthetic side of coffee brewing matters to a lot of people (including us).